FerrumTheElement/BazzarBot/README.md

 # BazzarBot
-Simple bot that tracks prices of items using a discord bot using the skyblock api.
+Simple bot that tracks prices of items in the bazzar using a discord bot using the skyblock api.
 Just created this for fun ngl.

-How to use commands:
-replace spaces with "_" for example !b search oak_wood.
+How to use commands:\nreplace spaces with "_" for example !b search oak_wood.
 Also the words have to be exact